Alia5/SISR/docs/misq/faq.md

 This makes it possible to use devices like a Steam Deck as a dedicated controller without the need to stream the entire game

+!!! info
+    That said, if you do not have issues with Steam Input directly, you probably should not use SISR at all 😉

 ## Why would I want to use this instead of _directly_ using USBIP/VirtualHere to forward controllers?

 Diretly forwarding the Steam Decks (or similar devices) inputs via USBIP/VirtualHere comes with significant drawbacks: